+2021 2020

+AED'000 AED'000

-2020 AED'000 2019 AED'000 Bank guarantees 8,978 12,285
+Bank guarantees 11,359 8,978

-During the year ended 31 December 2018, the Company filed objections with regards to the excise duty levied by the Federal Tax Authority's ("Authority") on the inventory in hand of carbonated drinks as on 1 October 2017 being the effective date of the excise duty.
+During the year ended 31 December 2018, the Company filed objections with regards to the excise duty levied by the Federal Tax Authority's ("Authority" or "FTA") on the inventory in hand of carbonated drinks as on 1 October 2017 being the effective date of the excise duty.
 The objections were filed with Tax Disputes Settlement Committee ("Committee") relating to excise duty for penalty amount of about AED 20.8 million recorded under "Trade and other receivables".
 In April 2019, the Committee awarded the decision to reduce the penalty to AED 8.8 million.
-The Company and FTA both have filed appeals against the decision before the Federal courts of UAE in accordance with the applicable laws and regulations.
-On July 26, 2020, the Court of First Instance has ruled to cancel all administrative penalties and ordered FTA to return such penalties to the Company.
+The Company and the authority both have filed appeals against the decision before the Federal courts of UAE in accordance with the applicable laws and regulations.
+On 26 July 2020, the Court of First Instance has ruled to cancel all administrative penalties and ordered FTA to return such penalties to the Company.
 FTA appealed against the decision of Court of First Instance and it was rejected in November 2020 by the Abu Dhabi Court of Appeal who retained the verdict of the First Court of Instance.